Call now in confidence immediate help & advice 24/7

 How can I adjust to life in recovery?

-When people first give up alcohol or drugs, after years of substance abuse, there is usually a period of adjustment.
+When people first give up alcohol or drugs in rehab, after years of substance abuse, there is usually a period of adjustment.
 The individual is unlikely to have developed their problems overnight so it is also unlikely that they will recover overnight.

 This type of thing takes time, and it is vital that the individual is prepared for the challenges that are going to lie ahead and has realistic expectations.